Ambroglio/me/README.md

 # ME

-This is the repository for my future website.
+This is the repository for my website.

-The different projects and a little presentation of me will be available here.
+The different projects I made and a little presentation of me will be available here.

 ## Stack

 - React
 - Typescript
 - Material UI

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+- Firebase to host

+## How to run locally

+- Set up a `NODE_BIRTH_DATE` in a `.env` or `.env.local`
+- Run `npm run dev`
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- :sparkles: :sparkles: :sparkles:

+## How to deploy

+- Run `npm build`
+- Install firebase CLI if not done yet by running `npm install -g firebase-tools`
+- Deploy with `firebase deploy`
+- :rocket: :rocket: rocket:

+## Misc

+Some more intel.

 ### Project's photos